 If the present value of your benefit is \$1,000 or less, your benefit is automatically paid to you in a lump sum as soon as possible after your employment ends.
-However, you may elect a direct rollover into an IRA or another qualified plan, if you file the proper forms within 60 days after you receive your retirement package from the HR Service Center.
+However, you may elect a direct rollover into an IRA if you file the proper forms within 60 days after you receive your retirement package from the HR Service Center.

-a plan benefit example
+a pension plan benefit example